 When using flammable solvents take note of the warnings.

-Simon Thomerson, Director of Clearview Design & Construction Ltd, has been jailed for eight months after pleading guilty to a health & safety breach that resulted in two brothers working for him being burnt to death.
+Simon Thomerson, Director of Clearview Design & Construction Ltd, has been jailed for eight months after pleading guilty to a health & safety breach that resulted in two brothers working for the company being burnt to death.

 Ardian and Jashar Lamallari had been employed as labourers to clean floors using thinners.
 They were working inside an industrial unit on 3 October 2015 when fumes from the thinners caught alight explosively.
 The brothers suffered near 100% burns and died within 12 hours of the incident.
 A third man who was working with them also suffered severe burns, but survived.